University Policies & Procedures

 Post-Admission Requirements

-Following admission, the applicant is required to submit a non-refundable deposit of $200 to reserve his/her place in the class.
+Following admission, the applicant is required to submit a one-time non-refundable enrollment fee to reserve his/her place in the class.
 In addition, the following items must also be received before registration and enrollment can be finalized:

 Most faculty members post office hours on the class syllabus and/or on the outside of their offices each semester.
 Appointments can also be scheduled by contacting the instructor, preferably by phone or e-mail.
 Please be aware that faculty members have meetings, activities within the community, activities within the University, and/or other job responsibilities that take them away from their offices.
 The faculty will always be available on an appointment basis.
 You may also communicate with faculty via e-mail.

-The academic calendar and examination periods will be consistent with the Washington University School of Arts & Sciences academic calendar.
-The PACS Office will develop and distribute the official PACS Academic Calendar and examination schedules, and also make these available on the PACS website.
+The PACS Office will develop and distribute the official PACS Academic Calendar and examination schedules, and also make these available to students via Box.
 Students should note the important dates on their calendars, especially those for which attendance is required.

 Any exceptions to these policies and procedures must be approved by the appropriate program director.